|DANA CUMMINGS (Founder/President) he/him/his|

 Matthew is an attorney in New York and is a parent of a special needs son.
 He and his son have been involved with AmpSurf clinics and events in the New York area since 2017.
 Matthew became a Board of Directors member in 2020

 Randi is a Physical Therapist with the Department of Veterans Affairs in Boston MA where she runs the Amputation Rehabilitation Program for the VA New England Health Care System.
 In 2007, while working at the Los Angeles VA, Randi developed the first VA sponsored adaptive surf clinic for disabled Veterans.
-Along with AmpSurf founder, Dana Cummings, she developed AmpSurf’s adaptive surfing instructor certification program.
-She also spearheaded the adaptive surfing program in the National Disabled Veterans Summer Sports Clinic.
+Along with AmpSurf founder, Dana Cummings, she helped develop AmpSurf’s adaptive surfing instructor certification program.
+She also helped spearhead the adaptive surfing program in the National Disabled Veterans Summer Sports Clinic.
 In 2010, she co-founded Waves for the Brave, a VA Boston adaptive surf program for disabled Veterans in New England.
 Randi also serves as an adaptive ski instructor.
-She has volunteered with AmpSurf for over 10 years and an AmpSurf Board of Directors member since 2015.
+She has volunteered with AmpSurf for over 10 years and has been an AmpSurf Board of Directors member since 2015.